izzatkarimov/taskly/README.md

-# Taskly - Task Management Application
+# Taskly - Task Tracking Application

 A full-stack task management application built with Spring Boot and React.